nathanc85/Shopping-List/README.md

 # Shopping-List
 A simple Shopping List.
-Meant to test some things out for now.
+Meant to test some things out... for now.